Coinberry Canadian Cryptocurrency Exchange – 2022 Review

 Your account can only be funded with Canadian Dollars at present and can only accept withdrawals in Canadian Dollars.
 It takes a while for transactions to process, but generally wallet transfers after transactions are instantaneous.
 Deposits or withdrawals can take up to a day, but it depends on which method you used to make the transaction.

-As a newer exchange, Coinberry doesn’t have a lot of cryptocurrency options.
+As a newer exchange, Coinberry doesn’t have a lot of altcoins on offer.
 They will likely increase as it grows into the marketplace.
-But, for the moment, they offer Ethereum, Bitcoin, Bitcoin Cash, XRP, and Litecoin.
+But, for the moment, they offer Ethereum, Bitcoin, Bitcoin Cash, and Litecoin.
 Fintracs oversight also slows down the introduction of new cryptocurrencies, as they need to be approved by the regulatory committee before they’re available.

 We don’t yet know if Coinberry plans on offering cryptocurrency pairs as a full exchange would, but, at present, Coinberry provides an excellent way for novice cryptocurrency buyers to get into the market and build up a starting portfolio.